erochest/git-workshop/git-workshop.md

 ## Remote Repositories

-Let's create a new repository on Github.
+Create a new repository on Github.

 ![](img/new-repo.png "New Repository")